whoisasx/Cohort3-DevOps/README.md

 5. Alerting in Grafana:
     - Set up alert rules in Grafana to notify you of issues (like high error rates or latency spikes).
     - Configure notification channels (email, Slack, etc.) for alerts.

+---

+## Week 33.1 – Serverless

+1. **Introduction to Serverless Backends**

+    - Overview of serverless architecture and its benefits (scalability, cost, no server management).
+    - Popular serverless providers: AWS Lambda, Google Cloud Functions, Azure Functions, Cloudflare Workers, Vercel, Netlify.

+2. **Cloudflare Workers Setup**

+    - Install the Wrangler CLI:
+      `npm install -g wrangler`
+    - Authenticate and configure your Cloudflare account.
+    - Initialize a new worker project:
+      `wrangler init my-worker`
+    - Project structure and configuration files explained.

+3. **How Cloudflare Workers Work**

+    - Edge computing: Workers run at Cloudflare’s edge locations, close to users.
+    - Event-driven: Each request triggers a lightweight JavaScript/TypeScript function.
+    - No cold starts, fast response times, limited runtime environment.

+4. **Initializing and Deploying a Worker**

+    - Write a simple handler (e.g., return "Hello World" or echo request).
+    - Test locally with `wrangler dev`.
+    - Deploy to Cloudflare with `wrangler publish`.
+    - Access your worker at the provided URL.

+5. **Hono as an Express Alternative for Backends**

+    - Introduction to Hono: a fast, lightweight web framework for Cloudflare Workers and other edge runtimes.
+    - Install Hono:
+      `npm install hono`
+    - Basic usage: define routes, handle requests, return responses.

+6. **Middlewares in Hono**

+    - How to use and write middlewares (e.g., logging, authentication, CORS).
+    - Example: Add a middleware to log incoming requests.

+7. **Database Connections in Serverless**

+    - The problem: Traditional database connections (e.g., with Prisma) don’t work well in serverless due to connection limits and statelessness.
+    - Solution: Use connection pooling and serverless-optimized database adapters.
+    - **Prisma Accelerate:**
+        - What it is: A service to enable efficient connection pooling for Prisma in serverless environments.
+        - How to set up:
+            - Enable Prisma Accelerate in your project.
+            - Update your Prisma connection string to use Accelerate.
+        - Benefits: Reduced connection overhead, better scalability.

+8. **Building a Basic Todo CRUD App with Hono**
+    - Set up routes for creating, reading, updating, and deleting todos.
+    - Use a serverless-compatible database (e.g., D1, PlanetScale, Neon, or KV).
+    - Deploy and test the CRUD API on Cloudflare Workers.

+---